MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/student/quest4.md

 * Feel free to continue the conversation with the bot.
 (E.g., by responding with `Speakers, please.` if you're asked which category you are interested in.)

-* Save your changes by clicking the button int he upper right corner.
+* Save your changes by clicking the button in the upper right corner.

 * You can also publish the new changes.
 Click on `Publish` on the left hand side, and `Publish`.
-Then you can click on the `Demo Webiste`
+Then you can click on the `Demo Website`
     ![Disable Boosting](../media/quest4/16-Publish.png)

 * Test the bot on the demo site